Navigating

 FEMA

-When disaster strikes, navigating federal assistance programs can be challenging but crucial for recovery.
-The Federal Emergency Management Agency (FEMA) plays a central role in disaster response and recovery, offering various forms of assistance to individuals and communities affected by federally declared disasters. understanding how to work with FEMA and related federal assistance programs can help ensure you receive the support you need when it matters most.
+Navigating federal assistance programs after a disaster can be complex, but these resources are critical to effective recovery.
+The Federal Emergency Management Agency (FEMA) plays a central role in disaster response and recovery, providing support to individuals, households, and communities affected by federally declared disasters.
+Understanding how FEMA and related programs operate can help ensure timely access to available assistance when it is needed most.

 Damaged possessions practically obscured a home in Harkers Island, Carteret County.
 Photo by Liz Roll/FEMA